jhawk-4/org-dependent-package/README.md

 ## Steps to reproduce

-  1. Obtain a Duv Hub Trial Org
+  1. Obtain a Dev Hub Trial Org
   2. Clone this repo
   3. Authenticate the Dev Hub
   4. Authenticate a sandbox org (optional)